Whale-Finance-Blockchain/whale-finance/README.md

 ### Traditional

+Before that, to give some context, the stakeholders of the financial market explained:

+- Distributor: Markets and sells financial products to investors.

+- Exchange: Platform for buying and selling financial assets.

+- Custodian: Safeguards and manages financial assets.

+- Fund: Pooled investment vehicle managed professionally.

 These bullet points below describes the flow over a fund invesment in the traditional financial market, with 6 main stakeholders:

 - **Investor & Fund:** To have a share in the fund, the investor must pay a management fee to the manager, and a performance fee equivalent to a percentage above the market benchmark.
 In this way, the manager aligns with the investment by earning these fees for managing the fund.